Akkare Akkare Akkare: Plot

-They disguise themselves as black laundry men, and their attempts fail when Vijayan talks Malayalam.
-He is injured in an accident at the laundry shop and ends up in the hospital.
-Both Dasan and Vijayan try to seduce a nurse Sethulakshmi (Parvathy Jayaram).
-Meanwhile, the real criminal, an American gangster Paul Barber "Wilfred" believes two innocent men Surendran (Mukesh) and Gopi (Maniyanpilla Raju) are Dasan and Vijayan, they are forced out of their paying guest accommodation and all their acquaintances avoid them.
-Commissioner Krishnan Nair arrives in the United States after Sivadasa Menon tells him that Dasan and Vijayan are misusing funds.
+They disguise themselves as black laundry men to find the remnant of the black cloth from Menon's home, but their attempts fail when Vijayan talks Malayalam.
+Vijayan gets a job in the nearby laundry shop to search for the torn shirt but ends up getting beaten up at the laundry shop and ends up in the hospital.
+Both Dasan and Vijayan are attracted and try to seduce a nurse Sethulakshmy who is working in the same hospital and tending to Dasan's injury.
+The real criminal, an American gangster Paul Barber "Wilfred" believes two innocent men Surendran and Gopi are Dasan and Vijayan, they are forced out of their paying guest accommodation and all their acquaintances avoid them.
+Commissioner Krishnan Nair arrives in the United States after getting suspended.
+He plans to kill Dasan and Vijayan so that he state they were killed during the investigation and get back in the force.
 Surendran and Gopi become very desperate after their bank accounts are frozen and decide to steal to live.
 Krishnan Nair enters a hotel disguised as a Filipino man Akira Kurosawa.
 Surendran and Gopi steal his suitcase and he follows them, but he is misidentified by the hotel staff and they force him out.
 He catches them and they reveal how they have been treated.
 The trio decide to kill Dasan and Vijayan, but all their attempts fail.

-Surendran and Gopi find out that they are unknowingly preventing Dasan and Vijayan from catching Paul Barber and his gang because the gang thinks they are Dasan and Vijayan, and that the case is in fact very straightforward.
-They also realise that it is because of them that Dasan is sensing foul play.
-They accidentally get the crown and give it to Vijayan, only to be chased by Paul Barber and his gang.
-Dasan wants to see more glory than Vijayan, and decides to steal the crown from him.
-At the airport, there is a fight involving Sivadasa Menon, Paul Barber and his gang, Krishnan Nair, Dasan and Vijayan.
-They are ambushed by American policemen, to whom they confess are CIDs.
-Paul Barber and his gang are killed and Sivadasa Menon's innocence is revealed.
-When they return they are felicitated.
+Surendran and Gopi while being chased by Barbers gang inadvertently finds the crown hidden in Sethulakshmy's house.
+They unknowingly drop the crown while being chased which is found by Vijayan.
+Vijayan apparently furious with Dasan for trying to woo Sethulakshmy whom he met in the hospital wants to get even by claiming the glory singlehandedly by leaving Vijayan.
+He hides the crown and leaves the house under a false pretext.
+Surendran and Gopi make their way to Dasan and narrate him the whole story and Dasan discovers that Vijayan has found the crown and plans to singlehandedly claim credit.
+Dasan follows Vijayan who is unknowingly being followed By Krishnan Nair and Paul Barber.
+The whole situation culminates into a hilarious chase with Barber's gang attacking Dasan, Vijayan, Menon and Nair at an airstrip where Nair ends up decimating Barber and his gang totally but fearing punishment sneaks out before the American Police arrives.

+Dasan and Vijayan manage to show their identity to the American Police and the retrieve the crown.
+Dasan and Vijayan are then felicitated by the Indian govt for once again cracking another case successfully.